ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

   ([ Pattern_0b, ] Pattern_1b, ..., Pattern_nb) -> Expression_b
 ```

-A new extension `-XCaseLambda` is introduced.
+A new extension `-XExtendedCase` is introduced.
 With this new extension enabled,
 the `case` expression is able to define anonymous functions.
 The scrutinee
 may be omitted, in which case the corresponding pattern in each clause must also be
 omitted.
 Furthermore, in each clause, between the usual pattern (if it is present) and